Textual Bayes: Quantifying Prompt Uncertainty in LLM-Based Systems: Experiment Details

 where the error rate $\alpha$ is user-defined.
 The quality of final answers can be gauged through the fraction of claims which are retained, since longer answers with more claims are more useful.\footnote{Filtering out all claims guarantees that $\hat{y}$ does not contain false claims, but does not give a useful answer.} Better calibrated expressions of confidence through $\importancefunc(c; \theta)$ improve claim retention, and since \mcmcalg enables better calibration, we can use it to design a better factuality score.

-\textbf{Baseline (GPT-4 frequency scoring)}\quad The best performing option for $\importancefunc(c; \theta)$ from \cite{mohri2024factuality} is frequency scoring.
-Five alternative answers $y_i$ are generated for the same question $x$ from GPT-4 \cite{Achiam2023GPT4TR} using unit temperature and a manually crafted prompt $\theta$ to gauge self-consistency \cite{wang2023selfconsistency, manakul2023selfcheckgpt}.
-For each claim in the original answer $y$, the number of times it appears across the $y_i$ is used as the score.
+\textbf{Baseline (GPT-4 frequency scoring)}\quad The best performing option for $\importancefunc(c; \theta)$ from \citet{mohri2024factuality} is frequency scoring.
+Five alternative answers $y^{(p)}$ are generated for the same question $x$ from GPT-4 \citep{Achiam2023GPT4TR} using unit temperature and a manually crafted prompt $\theta$.
+For each claim in the original answer $y$, the number of times it appears across the $y^{(p)}$, i.e.\ its self-consistency \citep{wang2023selfconsistency, manakul2023selfcheckgpt}, is used as the score $\importancefunc(c; \theta)$.

 \textbf{Our method (\mcmcalg frequency scoring)}\quad Like GPT-4 frequency scoring, our method estimates a claim's importance based on its frequency across alternative generations.
 However, instead of generating with a single fixed prompt, we produce diverse alternatives by sampling different $\theta$ via \mcmcalg with zero temperature.
 Notably, in the factuality context, ground truth outputs $\{y_1, \ldots, y_n\}$ are unavailable, so the unnormalized posterior $\prior\likelihood$ is unavailable.
 To surmount this obstacle, we replace the unnormalized probability mass with a surrogate